 Earth-Moon-Earth Communications

-EME, or moonbounce, is perhaps the most challenging (and exciting) field of ham radio to build and get working.
-This page shows how to set it all up and understand how it works.
+This page shows my experiments in EME, or moonbounce, which is perhaps the most challenging (and exciting) field of radio to build and get working.
+I gained much useful experience designing, building and validating the theoretical system calculations.
 It is based on experiences with my EME station at M0LNB, so is just one example of how to do it.
-My system is pretty basic using Yagi-Uda arrays; much better EIRP and G/T can be obtained with larger arrays or parabolic dishes - our QTH here is pretty limited on garden space so I cannot install a large system unfortunately.
-Please note I'm always eager to learn more and there could be something incorrect here, but will try to make it as informative as possible.
+My system uses a 2x2 Yagi-Uda array; much better EIRP and G/T can be obtained with larger arrays or parabolic dishes.

 EME: Setup